Nettoor: Temples

-Tirunettur Mahadeva Temple is famous for 'Karkitaka Vavu Bali', a ritual offered for the dead ancestors during the 'Amavasya' or the 'no moon' day of the month of Karkitakam, according to the Malayalam calendar.
+Tirunettur Mahadeva Temple is famous for 'Karkidaka Vavu Bali', a ritual offered for the dead ancestors during the 'Amavasya' or the 'no moon' day of the month of Karkitakam, according to the Malayalam calendar.
 The main idol of the temple is believed to be installed by the great sage Parashurama.
-This temple is also believed to be the common temple for all the major Namboothiri families residing in the 32 Namboothiri villages of Kerala.
+This temple is also believed to be the common temple for all the major Nambudiri families residing in the 32 Namboothiri villages of Kerala.
 This temple is also known as 'Thekkan Kashi' (English: Southern Kashi).